Recommendations for a late soybean harvest

 Overcome the challenges associated with a late soybean harvest.

-According to the United States Department of Agriculture National Agricultural Statistics Service, 16 percent of the Michigan soybean crop was still in the field as of Oct.
+According to the United States Department of Agriculture National Agricultural Statistics Service, 45% of the Michigan soybean crop was still in the field as of Oct.
 29, 2023.
 Harvesting these fields will be challenging given the projection for normal to above normal precipitation and below normal temperatures in the 6-to-10-day weather outlook.
 The following recommendations from Michigan State University Extension will help producers overcome these challenges.

-Try to wait until the soil has dried enough to support the combine.
-Avoid cutting deep ruts like those shown in the picture as these will fill with water and delay future field operations.
+Try to wait until the soil is dry or frozen enough to support the combine to avoid cutting deep ruts like those shown in the photo, as these will fill with water and delay future field operations.
 Soil compaction associated with wet harvest conditions can also reduce crop yields for several years.
 Modifying the combine by adding tracks or flotation tires may help improve flotation and traction and reduce soil compaction in wet conditions.
 Regardless of the tire configuration, using the minimum air pressure recommended by the tire manufacturer for the loaded combine is an effective way to reduce soil compaction.

 The plants will be tough and difficult to cut, so it is critical to have the cutter bar in top condition.
-All knife sections should be sharp and tight and all guards should be properly aligned to ensure optimum cutting.
+All knife sections and guards should be sharp and tight and all guards should be properly aligned to ensure optimum cutting.
 The gap between the sickle and the hold downs should be about the thickness of a business card.
 Reducing your ground speed will also improve cutting and provide more uniform feeding into the combine.
 Harvesting on an angle to the rows should also improve feeding in row spacings of 15 inches or wider.

-I usually encourage producers to check for gathering losses at the head because under normal conditions, 80 percent of all harvest losses occur at the header.
+I usually encourage producers to check for gathering losses at the header because under normal harvest conditions, up to 90% of all harvest losses occur at the header.
 This is still important to do as gathering losses will likely increase when harvest is delayed.
-However, when harvesting soybeans this late, the tough stems and pods and softer seed will probably increase threshing and cleaning losses, so checking your losses behind the combine becomes equally important.
-For every four beans per square foot found on the ground, one bushel per acre of yield is lost.
+However, when harvesting soybeans this late, the tough stems and pods and softer seed will probably increase threshing and cleaning losses, so pay close attention to your grain loss monitor.

 The bottom line is harvest what you can when you can, as there is greater potential for soybean quality to decrease and field losses to increase as we approach the end of the year.
-If weather conditions do not improve, some producers may consider leaving the beans in the field over the winter and harvesting them in the spring.
+If weather conditions don't improve, some producers may consider leaving the beans in the field over the winter and harvesting them in the spring.
 This is a risky practice.
 Wet, heavy snows can flatten the plants, making harvest very difficult.
 The risk of experiencing seed damage due to phomopsis is also increased with delayed harvest.
 The presence of phomopsis is confirmed if linear rows of black specks occur on the stem.
 If you see these signs and the pods are infected, damage to the seed can potentially occur.
-The good news is that the risk of soybeans sprouting in the pods is low as long as the pods are intact and not open.
+The good news is that the risk of soybeans sprouting in the pods is low when the pods are intact and not open.